A Pathway to Better Mental Wellbeing

 Bereavement

-Support from specialist trained bereavement volunteers via phone/video call, face-to-face sessions, and drop-ins.
+Support from specialist trained bereavement volunteers via phone/video call, and drop-ins.

 Women-Only Activities